 Electron Microbeam & X-Ray Diffraction Facility (EMXDF)

-The Electron Microbeam/X-ray Diffraction Facility is an integration of three laboratories comprising our Cameca SX50 electron microprobe, Philips XL-30 scanning electron microscope/Bruker Quantax 200 energy-dispersion X-ray microanalysis system, and Bruker AXS D8 Focus and D8 Advance X-ray powder diffractometers.
-Two preparation laboratories with a carbon evaporator unit, micronising mill, spray drier, and equipment support these operations.
+The Electron Microbeam/X-ray Diffraction Facility is an integration of three laboratories comprising a JEOL JXA-iHP200F field emission electron microprobe analyzer (EPMA), Hitachi SU3900 scanning electron microscope (SEM), Bruker D8 Endeavor and D8 Advance X-ray powder diffractometers (XRD).
+Two preparation laboratories with a carbon evaporator unit, micronizing mill, spray dryer, and other equipment support these operations.

-The electron microprobe, scanning electron microscope and preparation laboratory are housed in a specially-built low-vibration ground-floor laboratory complex with air conditioning and clean-air system; the X-ray powder diffractometers and preparation laboratory are housed elsewhere.
+The electron microprobe, scanning electron microscope and associated preparation laboratory are housed in a specially-built low-vibration ground-floor laboratory complex with air conditioning and clean-air system; the X-ray powder diffractometers and its preparation laboratory are housed elsewhere in the building.
 These three laboratories have been merged into a modern analytical facility for the comprehensive characterization of minerals and materials.
-Research Scientist Jacob Kabel oversees the facilities and is supported by full-time Research Scientists Jenny Lai, Edith Czech, and Lan Kato.
+The labs are supported by full-time Research Scientists Dr. Anette von der Handt, Dr. Cole Mauws, Jenny Lai, and Lan Kato.

-Clients of the facility include researchers from within the department; other departments at The University of British Columbia, University of Victoria, Simon Fraser University, Western Washington University; Federal and Provincial governments; and a cohort of private sector parties both local and international.
-Graduate and undergraduate students, postdoctoral fellows and faculty are trained not only to operate the instrument but also in all aspects of this method of analysis, including analytical strategy, data acquisition, data reduction and interpretation of the results.
+Clients of the facility include researchers from within the department and other departments at the University of British Columbia, University of Victoria, Simon Fraser University, Western Washington University; federal and provincial governments; and other academic institutions, both local and international.
+We provide comprehensive training for graduate and undergraduate students, postdoctoral fellows, and faculty, equipping them not only with how to operate the instruments but also to understand all aspects of this analytical methodology, including strategic analysis, data acquisition, data reduction, and result interpretation.
+A class on these analytical techniques is offered: EOSC 521 – Microbeam and Diffraction Methods for the Characterization of Minerals and Materials.

-The facility provides analytical services to the private sector.
-Although quantitative phase analysis using the Rietveld method for exploration/mining, mineral processing and problems of environmental remediation is a major focus, a range of services is available for clients from other engineering & technical fields and from various industries in the high-technology sector.
+The facility offers analytical services to the private sector.
+While our primary focus for XRD is on quantitative phase analysis utilizing the Rietveld method for exploration, mining, mineral processing, and environmental remediation, we also provide a variety of services (EPMA, SEM, XRD) to clients across other engineering and technical disciplines, as well as various industries within the high-technology sector.

 Sample Submission